Ford River Rouge Complex, Dearborn, MI. Image source: Flickr

 Free cash flow is operating cash flow net of capital expenditures.
 The definition of free cash flow is available here: free cash flow.

-Ford’s free cash flow has a similar trend as that of the net cash from operations.
+Ford’s free cash flow mirrors the trend of its net cash from operations.

 Adjusted Free Cash Flow